 The best way to reach Fingernail Island is with a tour by a dive company.
 Below we have created a list of the top diving operators in Phu Quoc.
 At low tide the island is connected to the mainland although this isn’t the best time to go snorkeling it is interesting to see.

-This Phu Quoc dive site is named for one of the most spectacularly colorful creatures in the sea. nudibranches are a type mollusc also referred to as sea slugs.
-There are over 2,300 species of nudibranches.
+This Phu Quoc dive site is named for one of the most spectacularly colorful creatures in the sea. nudibranchs are a type mollusk also referred to as sea slugs.
+There are over 2,300 species of nudibranchs.
 This is one of the most spectacular snorkeling sites on Phu Quoc island.

 Bai Thom (Thom Beach)